The Rundown

 - High in calories (320 per chew) so be careful to make sure this fits into your dog’s diet

 Coming in small, medium, and large sizes, the SmartBones Peanut Butter Chews rawhide-alternative treats are great for dogs of all sizes, breeds, and ages.
-They come in a shape that is similar to most rawhide bones, but they’re safer and tastier than their rawhide counterparts.
+They come in a shape that is similar to most rawhide dog bones, but they’re safer and tastier than their rawhide counterparts.
 And let’s be honest – which dog can resist a chewable treat that peanut butter flavored?

 click to see more